All Episodes

 Now, I find that extraordinary given his public position.

-He said at meetings, and Tom was actually a witness, Where he stood up and apparently decried and lamented how Dan Golden had twisted his arm and forced him to do this and it was damn not science and it was stupid and it was ridiculous and he felt embarrassed and he'd never do it again and we find out that quietly behind the scenes he's been taking every picture he could.
+He said at meetings, and Tom was actually a witness, where he stood up and apparently decried and lamented how Dan Golan had twisted his arm and forced him to do this, and it was damn not science, and it was stupid, and it was ridiculous, and he felt embarrassed, and he'd never do it again.

-What's wrong with This picture, pun intended?
+What's wrong with this picture, pun intended?

-Of Cydonia, not of the face.
+Well, not of the face.

-Yeah, I know, but the question would be, Tom, if what you're saying, professionally, is accurate, that the best case is for the face, regarding artificiality, almost beyond any shadow of a doubt, pun intended, then where the hell are the pictures of the face?
+Yeah, I know, but the question would be, Tom, if what you're saying professionally is accurate, that the best case is for the face regarding artificiality, almost beyond any shadow of a doubt, pun intended, then where the hell are the pictures of the face?

 We'll be right back.